 A hub for interdepartmental collaboration and experimentation and the anchor of a two-building, 36,800-square-foot complex on Colgate’s Middle Campus to house computer science, film and media studies, theater, and dance with flexible performance and teaching spaces, computer and media labs, studios, offices, and gathering spaces for faculty and students.

-- Flexible performance space
+- Experimental exhibition and performance space

 - Computer labs